-This project was started in 2005 when various social workers asked Mosamaria to give very needy children ongoing support.
+This project was started in 2005 when various social workers asked Mosamaria to give very needy orphans and vulnerable children ongoing support.

-Mosamaria works with about OVC in 7 different Support Groups in Botshabelo and Mangaung.
-They are children from 5 -18 years old, who have lost either one or both parents, and children living in extreme poverty who have been made vulnerable because they are either infected with HIV or live in conditions of need because they have been affected by HIV
+Mosamaria works with 140 OVC in Support Groups at our centre in Digaretene, Bochabela in Mangaung, Bloemfontein.
+They are children from 5 -18 years old, who have lost either one or both parents, and children living in extreme poverty who have been made vulnerable because they are either infected with HIV or live in conditions of need because they have been affected by HIV.

-Our project manager, Kelebogile Ditema works with 8 Trained Child Care Workers have weekly Support Group meetings with all the children to teach them essential life skills with resilience programmes like Khazimula, Aunty Stella and Crossroads; do regular home visits to assess the children’s living conditions, and render family support services like homestead vegetable food gardens, egg production, Voluntary Saving and Lending Groups and Income Generating Activities and homestead bakeries.
+Our project manager, Kelebogile Ditema works with 3 Trained Child Care Workers who meet every day of the week in Support Groups with 140 children to teach them essential life skills with resilience programmes, and sports programmes three times a week to keep the children fit and off the streets from the clutches of gangsters and substance abuse.
+Regular home visits to assess the children’s living conditions are also done.
+Support services like homestead vegetable food gardens, and Voluntary Saving and Lending Groups are offered to their families.

 Services provided to children by Mosamaria’s OVC Programme are:

-Access to food and food security after an assessment by the OVC Project Manager, which includes: Food parcels; a peanut butter sandwich, fruit and cup of juice at weekly Support Group meetings
+Access to food and food security after an assessment by the OVC Project Manager, which includes: Food parcels; a peanut butter sandwich, fruit and cup of juice at Support Group meetings,

-General healthcare education and HIV prevention, ART for children, sexual and reproductive health education, basic hygiene.
+General healthcare education and HIV prevention, ART for HIV+ children, sexual and reproductive health education, basic hygiene.

 Child protection – educating children and their families about Children’s Rights and Responsibilities, preventing children from being in abusive and exploitative situations, and having them removed by social workers where necessary, facilitation of child identity documents and birth certificates.